TritonDataCenter/rfd/rfd/0131/README.md

 # Regions Representation

 A region is a group of datacenters that are geographically close to each other, and have been grouped together to provide a service (such as Manta).
+A datacenter can only belong to a single region.
 A region has the following attributes:

 - `"name"`, the name of the region (e.g. `"us-east"`)
 - `"datacenter"`, an array of datacenters in the region (e.g. `[ "us-east-1", "us-east-2", "us-east-3" ]`)